aspose-diagram/Aspose.Diagram-Documentation/french/pythonjava/developer-guide/working-with-pages/retrieve-get-copy-and-insert-a-page/_index.fr.md

 {{< gist "aspose-diagram-gists" "af605f5a3113e8afc05e4bae8990fb41" "Examples-PythonJava-Pages-GetVisioPagebyName.py" >}}

 ## **Copier une page Visio dans une autre Diagram**
-Aspose.Diagram pour Python via Java API permet aux développeurs de copier et d'ajouter son contenu d'un Visio diagram à un autre.
-Cette rubrique d'aide explique comment accomplir cette tâche.
+Aspose.Diagram for Python via Java API allows developers to copy and add its content from the one Visio diagram to another.
+This help topic explains how to accomplish this task.

-Aspose.Diagram pour Python via Java API a la classe `Diagram` qui représente un dessin Visio.
-La propriété Pages exposée par la classe Diagram prend en charge une collection d'objets `Page`.
-La classe PageCollection expose la méthode `add` qui peut être appelée pour ajouter un autre objet Page.
+Aspose.Diagram for Python via Java API has the `Diagram` class that represents a Visio drawing.
+The Pages property exposed by the Diagram class supports a collection of `Page` objects.
+The PageCollection class exposes `add` method that can be called to add another Page object.

 Cet exemple fonctionne comme suit :